Komsomol: Recruitment of peasant women

 The Komsomol also found it difficult to recruit and motivate young women amongst the rural populations.
 During NEP, this demographic represented only 8% of the organization.
 Poor membership numbers from rural areas were the result of several different factors.
 By 1925, the failure to implement equality in the Komsomol was evident to young rural women, society still perceiving them to be inferior both because they were women and because they came from the peasant class.
 Various women's organizations criticized the Komsomol for these failures.

 Chiefly, the Women's Bureau of the Communist Party, known as Zhenotdel, openly criticized the youth organization.
 Komsomol women were provided little in the way of programs that might encourage their involvement.
 Annual conferences, where organization leaders gathered to discuss topics of interest to female members, were in fact the only activities in which early Komsomol women took part.
 The Youth League therefore made concerted efforts to resolve these issues and raise membership amongst peasant women.

-Strategies for recruiting women in the 1920s

-Representatives were sent to the countryside to reveal to potential recruits that they were being oppressed by male dominance, and that the youth organization provided them with an opportunity to recreate themselves as independent women.
-However, women did not rally to the League in the numbers that the organization hoped for.
-The Komsomol turned to the Zhenotdel, which was more favorable to young peasant women, and cooperated with them to achieve better results.
-Another strategy was the addition of activities suited to the interests of the target demographic.
-Sewing and knitting classes became popular during the 1920s for rural Komsomol women.
-Additionally, educational classes, such as health and feminine hygiene were used to both draw more female members and alleviate concerns of rural parents.
-Peasant families were more inclined to allow their daughters to join the Komsomol since they knew they would be participating in beneficial programs rather than mischievous behaviors such as drinking and dancing.
+Honours

+The Komsomol received three Orders of Lenin, one Order of the Red Banner, one Order of the Red Banner of Labour, and one Order of the October Revolution.
+The asteroid 1283 Komsomolia is named after the Komsomol, as is Komsomolets Island in the Arctic Ocean.
+The Komsomolets armored tractor was a model used during the Second World War, while the first Soviet nuclear submarine was K-3 Leninsky Komsomol; a later submarine was called K-278 Komsomolets.

+There are also several towns and cities named Komsomolsky, Komsomolets or Komsomolsk.

+Legacy

+Pioneering Western Sovietology during the Cold War supposed the Komsomol to be the epitomy of "Youth under Dictatorship."
+It was something "of an intensity unmatched by its now defunct Fascist and Nazi rivals," opined pioneering American Soviet specialist Merle Fainsod opined in the first edition of his foundational textbook, How Russia is Ruled [1953].
+Bearing in mind that these words were written prior to the first Western monograph on the topic, at a time in which key archives were locked up, academic study in the USSR was not yet possible, and no complete run of the Komsomol's newspaper was even available in the United States, such a perspective seems a curious relic of Cold War era.